mollyim/mollysocket/README.md

 VAPID key is used to authorize mollysocket server to send requests to your push server, if it supports it.

 To generate a new key, you can run this command `mollysocket vapid gen`.
-Or using docker, `docker-compose run mollysocket vapid gen`.
+Or using docker, `docker compose run mollysocket vapid gen`.

 This value can be passed to mollysocket via a file, location given with `vapid_key_file` parameter, or directly in the `vapid_privkey` parameter. _The key file takes the precedence_.